 Like any regulation however, there’s a penalty for any action that goes against its stated precepts.
 Such is the case that should any Director or Officer fail to comply with the above regulations below could either: –

 Hence, to avoid such unnecessary headaches and financial drains, it’s best that company owners enable their companies to undergo a solvency test to ensure compliance.

 In lieu of the company being unable to repay back its creditors within the span of 12 months after dividends have been distributed, the Act requires that those dividends are returned to the company.

 According to Section 133, it states that the company may recover the amount of distribution received by a Shareholder which exceeds the amount which could properly have been made unless the Shareholder her/himself:

 ii.
 Has no knowledge the company didn’t satisfy the solvency test

-From current updates pertaining to dividends in CA2016, lawmakers are now placing a much higher emphasis on Directors to act more responsibly in their conduct.
+From the current updates pertaining to dividends in Companies Act 2016, lawmakers are now placing a much higher emphasis on Directors to act more responsibly in their conduct.

-This puts immense pressure on Directors as they are required to stringently conduct their company more stringently and in fairness with their dealings on the aspect of dividend distribution to be consistently in compliance with Companies Act 2016.
+This puts a lot of tension on Directors as they are required to conduct their company more stringently and in fairness with their dealings on the aspect of dividend distribution to be consistently in compliance with Companies Act 2016.